Close

 Tourist and Visitor Visas

-Single-entry tourist visas remain valid for 30 days and suit most leisure travelers.
-Multiple-entry tourist visas accommodate frequent visitors, offering validity periods of up to six months with individual stays limited to 30 days per entry.
-Tourist visas may allow stays of one month or three months, depending on the type and purpose of your visit.
+Single-entry tourist visas now grant a 90-day stay upon entry (updated January 2026; previously 30 days) and suit most leisure travelers.
+Multiple-entry tourist visas accommodate frequent visitors, offering validity periods of up to six months with individual stays of up to 90 days per entry.
 Travelers who purchase the Jordan Pass before arrival and stay a minimum of two nights can have their visa fee waived.

 Business Visa Categories